codeclimate/codeclimate-rubocop/config/contents/style/hash_syntax.md

 It can enforce either the use of the explicit hash value syntax or the use of Ruby 3.1's hash value shorthand syntax.

+The supported styles are:

+* always - forces use of the 3.1 syntax (e.g. {foo:})
+* never - forces use of explicit hash literal value
+* either - accepts both shorthand and explicit use of hash literal value

 ### Example: EnforcedStyle: ruby19 (default)
     # bad
     {:a => 2}